-In the world of planning, there’s no shortage of software offerings that let you plan and execute your project.
-Microsoft Planner in particular, which is included in the Office 365 suite, is a major player in the project planning software space.
+In the world of planning, there’s no shortage of software offerings that allow you to plan and execute your project.
+Microsoft Planner in particular, which is included in the Microsoft 365 platform, is a major player in the project planning and task management software space.

 Microsoft Planner is a tool that helps you gather the elements of your project and create a project plan with a beginning, middle and end.
 MS Planner is part of a suite of tools that Microsoft offers to project managers and their teams.

 But is Microsoft Planner the right software for your needs compared to Microsoft Project, another Microsoft project management tool—or should you perhaps look elsewhere, like a Microsoft Project alternative?

 Before making any decisions on what tool to use when managing your next project, let’s take a closer look at what works and what doesn’t with Microsoft Planner.